amateur-writings/amateur-writings.github.io/_drafts/looking-back-while-going-forward.md

 The Same by Ashe

-As humans, we tend to hold on to everything: money, power, fame, loved ones, happiness, youth while trying to consciously or subconsciously ignore the impermanent nature of it. *Ah, how I wish this could last forever,&nbsp;*a loitering silent monologue that is always there when I'm experiencing something special.
+As humans, we tend to try hard in holding on to everything: money, power, fame, loved ones, happiness, youth while trying to consciously or subconsciously ignore the impermanent nature of it. *Ah, how I wish this could last forever,&nbsp;*a loitering silent monologue that is always there when I'm experiencing something special.
 At the start of 2021, I lost my newly adopted kitten after 3 months of pouring all my love onto her.
-I was heartbroken despite our brief time together but I guess this is our fate,*&nbsp;c'est la vie. *
+I was heartbroken despite our brief time together but I guess this is our fate,\* c'est la vie. \*

 > Oh, I wish that you were still here<br>While the summer turns to rain<br>Oh, but nothing, nothing stays the same<br>Now I know nothing, nothing stays the same

 What I love about this song is that it was able to capture the helplessness in wanting to persevere the feelings with the other person at the first part of the song which then turns to resignation and acceptance of impermanence.
 All accompanied by its somber but serene melodies. \*chef's kiss\*

 I know it's trite but I need to say it again just for the sake of reminding future-me: the temporariness in life is what makes it beautiful and treasurable.
 We would never learn to be grateful if things will literally stay the same&nbsp;**forever**.
-Happiness comes and goes, just like pain and everything else.
-Heck, transciency actually betters our life, it's necessary for growth, for clearing up space and energy to welcome new beginnings, for giving second chances to oneself.<br>​​​​
+Happiness comes and goes, just like pain, suffering, and everything else.
+Heck, transciency actually betters our life, it's necessary for growth, for clearing up space and energy to welcome new beginnings, for opportunities of second chances to oneself.<br>​​​​

 jealousy, jealousy by Olivia Rodrigo&nbsp;

-Of course people have felt jealous before, who doesn't?&nbsp;
+Of course people have felt jealous before, who doesn't?
+The debut studio album, Sour, by Olivia Rodrigo is one of my favourite albums in 2021 and this song just so happen to struck me as the relatable, angsty, slightly bratty but special little song.
+With social media, it's inevitable to compare our own life to what people post online.
+Even if I know what they share is only the tip of the iceberg and not a true representation of what or how their life really is, it's so so easy to just wish I am like them.&nbsp;

+> And I see everyone gettin' all the things I want<br>And I'm happy for them, but then again, I'm not<br>Just cool vintage clothes and vacation photos<br>I can't stand it, oh, God, I sound crazy

+Life&nbsp;*is*&nbsp;unfair even in this supposed meritocratic society.
+Despite being a whinging song, it also serves as a friendly prompt for me to push harder in order to achieve what I desire in life while being grateful for what I have.
+Definitely need to remind myself more&nbsp;

+I also want to point out how remarkable the bridge of this song is\!
+The deliberate progressively dissonant piano at the background of the bridge is&nbsp;**genius**, it accentuates the craziness of how the song sounds hence making me like it even more.&nbsp;

 mix with teenage angst, a friendly push for me to better, life is unfair, need to work for the things i want, the weird piano at the bridge is genius, silver medal approach&nbsp;